symfony/symfony-docs/setup/flex.rst

 Using Symfony Flex is optional, even in Symfony 4, where Flex is used by default.
-However, Flex is so convenient and improves your productivity so much that it's strongly recommended to upgrade your existing applications to it.
+However, Flex is so convenient and improves your productivity so much that it is strongly recommended to upgrade your existing applications to it.

 Symfony Flex recommends that applications use the following directory structure, which is the same used by default in Symfony 4, but you can